kevbot123/spool/SPOOL_INTEGRATION_GUIDE.md

 npm install @spoolcms/nextjs@latest
 ```

-> **New in v1.6.1:** Automatic localhost live updates!
+> **New in v1.6.2:** Complete localhost live updates!
+Now detects ALL content changes including field updates, unpublishing, slug changes, and deletions.
 No more ngrok or tunnels needed for development.
-Just add `developmentConfig` to your webhook handler and get live updates on `localhost:3000`.
-Fixed activation issue - polling now starts immediately.

 ### 2. Add environment variables
 Add your Spool credentials to `.env.local`.
 You can find these keys in your Spool project settings.